acurioussid/Customer_Segmentation/README.md

 # Customer_Segmentation
-This project aims to improve sales and customer management for a mall by leveraging data analytics.
+This project aims to improve sales and customer management for a mall by applying data analytics.
 Using RFM analysis, predictive modeling, and sales trend identification, the project will optimize inventory, pricing &amp; staffing.
 The goal is to increase revenue &amp; customer satisfaction through targeted marketing and personalized communication.

 # Objective
 - Utilize RFM analysis to segment customers based on their purchase recency, frequency, and monetary value, enabling targeted marketing efforts and personalized communication with customers.